shanevanheerden/shanevanheerden.github.io/_posts/2019-10-23-generalised_linear_models.md

 \sum_{i=1}^{m}(y^{(i)}-\mathbf{x}^{(i)}\mathbf{\beta})^2.\label{4.eqn.ols}
 \end{equation}

 The expression (\ref{4.eqn.ols}) may be recognised as that occurring in the well-known OLSR method for estimating the unknown parameters in a linear regression model.
 The optimal parameter values $\mathbf{\beta}^{\*}$ are, therefore, those that minimise the sum of the squared errors between the actual and predicted target variable, for all observations in the training set.
-For most statistical models, these parameter values are typically computed using a technique called *gradient decent*, the details of which are described by Ng [2].
-In the case of OLSR, however, these $\mathbf{\beta}$-values may be computed analytically by solving the well-known normal equations [3], to yield
+For most statistical models, these parameter values are typically computed using a technique called *gradient decent*, the details of which are described by Ng<d-cite key="Ng2012"></d-cite>.
+In the case of OLSR, however, these $\mathbf{\beta}$-values may be computed analytically by solving the well-known normal equations<d-cite key="Hastie2009"></d-cite>, to yield

 \begin{equation}
 \mathbf{\beta}{^\*}=(\mathbf{X}^T\mathbf{X})^{-1}\mathbf{X}^T\mathbf{y}.\label{4.eqn.norm}